ethereum/ethereum-org-website/public/content/payments/index.md

 ### Speed {#speed}

-Do you remember the last time you waited days for an international bank transfer to clear?, the long queue?
+Do you remember the last time you waited days for an international bank transfer to clear?
+The long queue?
 And the multiple forms you had to fill?
 With Ethereum, those days are long gone.
-Transactions on the Ethereum network typically settle within minutes, regardless of where the sender and recipient are located.
-Due to Ethereum being permissionless, there is no regulatory bureaucracy when sending of money is involved.
+Transactions on the Ethereum network settle in minutes, regardless of where the sender and recipient are located.
+Due to Ethereum being permissionless, there is no regulatory bureaucracy when sending money.
 This speed is particularly crucial in time-sensitive situations, such as emergency relief efforts.

 ### Lower Fees {#lower-fees}

-It is a known fact that traditional international money transfers can come with hefty fees, sometimes eating up a significant portion of the amount sent.
-Ethereum transactions, while not free, often come with lower fees, especially for larger amounts.
+Traditional international money transfers fees sometimes eat up a significant portion of the amount sent, especially when dealing with transactions in the hundreds of dollars.
+Ethereum transactions, while not free, often come with lower fees.
 This means more of your money goes where you intend it to, rather than lining the pockets of intermediaries.

 ### Transparency {#transparency}